 I asked whether they could trace that my account was hacked into or logged into from another location because that was the only place where my gift card number was stored.
 There was no other way anyone would be able to get the numbers because I bought the card with the security seal covering the codes.
 The Target representative told me that the leadership team has all the tools and would have factored in all of that into their decision.

 At this point, I was speechless because I felt was being told I was the one committing fraud and that I’m guilty for it when I didn’t do anything wrong.
 Also, I really thought I was going to be taken care of as a long-time customer.

 I am out $184, which is a lot of money for someone who’s frugal like me.
 I have no reason to sell a Target gift card, and if they checked my eBay account, they would see that I always buy Target gift cards and have never sold one.
 Can you help? — Denny Eaplin, Monterey Park, Calif.

 Target owed you a straight answer about your gift card’s disappearance.
 The endless runaround, the delays and the arbitrary decision just didn’t seem like the same company that “fulfills the needs and fuels the potential” of its customers, as its mission statement promises.

 If anything, Target fulfilled its need to make a profit and fueled your rage.
 But don’t worry, it’s fixable.

 Target’s terms are clear.
-The risk of loss and title to such items passes to to you when the card is transmitted electronically to you.
+The risk of loss and title to such items passes to you when the Target gift card is transmitted electronically to you.

 So, according to Target’s contract with you, it’s off the hook.
 And while it may very well not be legally liable, the company has fallen way short in the customer service department.
 It owed you answers.
 How does it know your $184 in gift card credit were sold or given away by you?
 Aren’t you entitled to see that evidence?